PushPress/openapi-ts-plugins/README.md

 - Creates typed error unions based on OpenAPI error responses
 - Maintains full type safety with generated TypeScript types

+### AI Tools Plugin

+The AI tools plugin generates structured tool definitions from OpenAPI operations, making it easy to integrate your API with AI systems that support tool calling (like OpenAI's function calling).
+Each OpenAPI operation is transformed into a tool object with proper schema validation.

+**Features:**

+- Generates tool definitions for each OpenAPI operation
+- Uses Zod schemas for parameter validation
+- Compatible with OpenAI function calling format
+- Maintains type safety with generated TypeScript types
+- Includes operation descriptions and summaries as tool documentation

 ## Installation

 ```bash